santonsh/documents/AcademicProject_HardwareAcceleratedInference.md

 ## Project targets
 The project can be divided into smaller tasks which than can be tackled by student
   - Ramp up.
-Learning and understarnding intended applications of Intel Movidius.
+Learning and understanding intended applications of Intel Movidius.
 Completing a couple of SDK tutorials.
-  - Desiding on computer vision usecase to be implemented in the project.
-For example specific situation detection (fight, eletrical bycicle riding on the sidewalk, etc)
+  - Deciding on computer vision usecase to be implemented in the project.
+For example specific situation detection (fight, electrical bicycle riding on the sidewalk, etc)
   - Data gathering for training.
 Though looks simple this stage can be quite challenging
   - Finding best model for chosen usecase.
 This will be rather done programatically with various "evolutionary" algorithms.
   - Training the model (already included in the previous task)
   - Implementing the edge inference with Movidius
-  - Resulrts evaluation and conclution
+  - Results evaluation and conclusion
   - **Bonus** - building simple framework to auto re-train the system on new inputs which come from previous model inference

 ## Requirements
 - The project is intended to be half year length
 - The students are expected to be able to organize their work and keep pace with set milestones
+- The supervision will be high-level and technically specific assistance will be provided on demand.
+Micromanagement is not to be expected
 - The students are expected to have above average understanding of machine learning
 - Machine learning course is a pre-request
 - The project is considered rather challenging and effort consuming.
-Applicants shoud consider it when applying
+Applicants should consider it when applying

 ## #CV, #DeepLearning, #HardwareAcceleration, #System, #Project, #Research